What is Trade Finance

 Pre-shipment and Post shipment

-Pre-shipment facility, also known as Packing Credit in foreign currency [PCFC] is a loan provided to exporters for manufacturing, procuring materials, packing of goods, etc. i.e., in order to export goods outside the country whereas Post shipment facilities are short term loan given to exporters against goods that have already shipped payments, however, are awaited from importers thereby to manage day to day working capital and cash liquidity crunch.
+Pre-shipment facility, also known as Packing Credit in foreign currency (PCFC), is a loan provided to exporters for manufacturing, procuring materials, and packing goods to enable their export.
+In the context of what is trade finance, this facility plays a crucial role in facilitating exports.
+Conversely, post-shipment facilities are short-term loans given to exporters against goods that have already shipped, allowing them to manage day-to-day working capital and address cash liquidity crunches while awaiting payments from importers.

 Other Loans/Products